masterpointio/github-action-opa-rego-test/README.md

 - publish to marketplace
 - add a little something at the bottom, generated with action by Masterpoint? user can turn off.
-- comment the parse coverage functions and the formatresults function